Visualizing and Debugging Your Knowledge Graph

 umap:

-enabled: true # will generate UMAP embeddings for nodes
+enabled: true # will generate UMAP embeddings for nodes, giving the entities table an x/y position to plot

 2. Locate the Knowledge Graph

-In the output folder, look for a file named merged_graph.graphml. graphml is a standard file format supported by many visualization tools.
+In the output folder, look for a file named graph.graphml. graphml is a standard file format supported by many visualization tools.
 We recommend trying Gephi.

 3. Open the Graph in Gephi

-2. Navigate to the output folder containing the various parquet files.
+outputfolder containing the various parquet files. - Import the

 4. Install the Leiden Algorithm Plugin